Omniscient Reader: The Prophecy: Critical response

 Elizabeth Kerr of Screen International described Omniscient Reader: The Prophecy as an "old-fashioned creature feature" that delivers on its promises but suffers from a "muddled plot and murky internal logic" and a "starry but unchallenged cast".
-John Lui of The Straits Times gave the film 2/5 stars and highlighted its visual flair and star-studded cast, but criticized it for lacking coherence due to "muddled storytelling" and underdeveloped, unconvincing character dynamics.
+John Lui of The Straits Times gave the film 2/5 stars and commended its "flashy visuals and game mechanics", but criticized it for lacking coherence due to "muddled storytelling and hollow character dynamics".
 James Marsh of the South China Morning Post also rated the film 2/5 stars and remarked that "it is impossible to conceive that a feature film like this would exist without the success of Train to Busan and Squid Game".

-Cho Jiyoung of The Chosun Ilbo found the film exciting and visually impressive, with innovative ideas and strong performances, especially from Ahn Hyo-seop, but notes that it may face challenges in satisfying both fans and older audiences.
-Jang Ju-yeon of Ilgan Sports described the film as "groundbreaking" and praised how it successfully condenses a vast and beloved web novel into an engaging, visually stunning, and accessible movie experience, highlighting its impressive world-building, innovative use of technology, and strong performances by the supporting cast.

-Choi Song-hee of Aju Business Daily wrote that, although the film delivers a visually thrilling and well-paced adaptation, it omits some details beloved by fans and has certain shortcomings, ultimately portraying it as a compelling summer blockbuster with both strengths and limitations.
-Lee Woo-sang of The Korea Economic Daily was also critical of the film, suggesting that despite moments of improvement, it fails to capture the depth and emotional nuance of the original web novel and does not fully realize its potential as a compelling adaptation.
+Cho Jiyoung of The Chosun Ilbo found the film exciting and visually impressive, with innovative ideas and strong performances, especially from Ahn Hyo-seop, but notes that it may face challenges in satisfying both "original fans and middle-aged audiences".
+Jang Ju-yeon of Ilgan Sports described the film as "groundbreaking" and praised how it "faithfully adopts the original's worldview and game narrative" with "significant sense of fun and immersion".
+Choi Song-hee of Aju Business Daily wrote that, while the film "do not fully resonate with fans of the original" and "beloved scenes or details are missing", "the core of the story remains unshaken" and serves as "a sufficiently friendly introduction for audiences encountering this world for the first time".
+Lee Woo-sang of The Korea Economic Daily was also critical of the film, suggesting that despite moments of improvement, it fails to capture the depth of the original web novel and does not fully realize its potential as a compelling adaptation.